 The artistic programme is made up of four themes: "Heimat", "East and West", "Power of Strangeness" and "Neue Heimat X-Culture" and is developed by both creative artists and citizens alike.
 In addition to 25 lead projects, the programme concept relies on a large-scale participation process: The "Neue Heimat Platform".
 As early as 2019, more than 150 cultural and creative workers and committed citizens came together in this process to draw up visions and concrete projects for their city.

 "With Neue Heimat Dresden 2025, Dresden presents the jury a vision for the future of Dresden, but also for Europe.
-It will be open to the public on our website from Tuesday, 1 October 2019," announces Dr David Klein, Head of the Bid Office Dresden 2025.
-Over the next few weeks, an international jury will look through the applications of the German candidates and examine the respective cities intensively.
+It will be open to the public on our website from Tuesday, 1 October 2019", announces Dr David Klein, Head of the Bid Office Dresden 2025.
+Over the next few weeks, an international jury will look through the bids of the German candidates and examine the respective cities intensively.

 Half time for the candidates

-With the submission of the application, the first step in the competition for the title has been taken.
+With the submission of the bid, the first step in the competition for the title has been taken.
 On Tuesday, 10 December 2019, the Saxon state capital will present its programme to the jury alongside its seven competitors.
 Only then will the jury announce the candidates who will be allowed to advance to the final round of decisions within the competition.
-Dresden is planning with a budget of 70.6 million euros if the application is successful.
+Dresden is planning with a budget of 70.6 million euros if the bid is successful.

-The application book and its themes will be on display from 11 October to 15 December 2019 at the Deutsches Hygiene-Museum Dresden in a unique combination of exhibition and programme of events.
-Within nine weeks, almost 30 presentations, performances, discussions and lectures will take place in a large showroom "Neue Heimat Dresden 2025".
+The bid book and its themes will be on display from 11 October to 15 December 2019 at the Deutsches Hygiene-Museum Dresden in a unique combination of exhibition and programme of events.
+Within nine weeks, almost 30 presentations, performances, discussions and lectures will take place in the large showroom "Neue Heimat Dresden 2025".
 The highlight is the project "The Curious Deal" with the Indonesian artist Uji Handoko Eko Saputro (Hahan).
 An eight-metre painting by the artist will be cut into individual pieces and exchanged for objects and stories by Dresdeners at auction.